How to Get Marker Out of Clothes: Tools, Steps & More!

 Exceptions may include:

-- Stubborn permanent marker stains (although we will share some tricks that may remove them if you act quickly),
+• Stubborn permanent marker stains (although we have some tricks that may remove them if you act quickly),

 Fortunately, most marker stains can be removed using human-safe and natural products most of us keep around the house.